Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Results For Density Profiles and Decay Lengths

 where $\Delta c_1(z)=c_1(z)-c_{1,b}$ denotes the deviation from bulk of the part of the one-body direct correlation function that is proportional to the valency of the species and $\Delta c_2(z)=c_2(z)-c_{2,b}$ is the part that is the same for the cations and anions; see Eqs.~\eqref{Eq:c1C} and~\eqref{Eq:c2C}.
 For the simplest case, the MFC functional, these reduce to:

 where we identified $\Delta c_1(z)=c^{(1),MFC}(z;[\rho_Z])$, $\Delta c_2=\Delta c^{(1),HS}(z;[\rho_N])$ and $A,$ $B$, $C$ are non-universal coefficients.
 Whilst the asymptotic decay of $\rho_Z(z)$ in the MFC is always given by the Debye length, i.e. $\xi_{MFC}=\kappa_D^{-1}$, for the number density $\rho_N(z)$ one finds a competition between terms decaying with the FMT (HS) decay length $\xi_{FMT}$, dominating at high concentration, and those with half the Debye length, dominating at low concentration.
-The competition results in the Fisher-Widom point observed in Fig.~\ref{Fig:xi}.
+The competition results in the monotonic to oscillatory crossover (FW) point observed in Fig.~\ref{Fig:xi}.
 For the MSAc functional we find a similar result,

 where we identified $\Delta c_1(z)=c^{(1),MFC}(z;[\rho_Z])+c^{(1),MSAc}(z;[\rho_Z])$ and $\Delta c_2(z)$ is the same as for the MFC.
 Hence, the decay has the same form as for the MFC functional except that $\xi_{MFC}=\kappa_D^{-1}$ is replaced with $\xi_{MSAc}$ (which is not $1/2\Gamma$), i.e. the value of the leading pole from the IET route.
 Note the presence of the Kirkwood point within MSAc leads to oscillatory decay of $\rho_Z(z)$ for $d\kappa_D>x_K^{MSAc}$.
 From the results in Fig.~\ref{Fig:xi} it is clear that the MSAu functional exhibits very different behaviour from the other two functionals, regarding predictions for asymptotic decay of correlations.
 In Appendix \ref{App:ES_cons} we argue that MSAu has severe inconsistencies that lead to erroneous predictions.
+The felon leading this inconsistency is the term $\eta(\{\tilde{n}(\mathbf{r})\})$ in Eq.~\eqref{Eq:MSA_phi_msa}, which of course, vanishes in the bulk RPM.
+Indeed one might argue that, given the symmetry of the RPM, the term should be omitted from the outset.
+If one adopts this strategy MSAu returns the same asymptotic Z decay as found with the MSAc, while the number decay remains virtually unchanged.
+This is explained further in Appendices~\ref{App:decay_onebody} and~\ref{App:DFT_asymptotic}.